 MADE51 partners with local social enterprises to identify talented refugee artisans, design original products and supply them globally.

-Their newly launched online shop is a haven of colourful, charming homewares that you won’t be able to resist: from delicately embroidered textiles to Middle Eastern inspired laptop sleeves to dolls made out of waste materials from the fast fashion industry.
+Their online shop is a haven of colourful, charming homewares that you won’t be able to resist: from delicately embroidered textiles and Middle Eastern-inspired laptop sleeves to dolls made out of waste materials from the fast fashion industry.

 SEP Jordan works with artists living in Jordan’s Jerash ‘Gaza’ refugee camp to produce hand-embroidered accessories.
 Inspired by Islamic architectural geometry and Palestinian heritage, the geometric designs and natural tones will add some understated elegance to your home.